isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 In general, it is undecidable whether a `detach()` is executed for a `thread`, but simple common cases are easily detected.
-If we cannot prove that a `thread` does not `detatch()`, we must assume that it does and that it outlives the scope in which it was constructed;
+If we cannot prove that a `thread` does not `detach()`, we must assume that it does and that it outlives the scope in which it was constructed;
 After that, the usual lifetime and ownership (for global objects) enforcement applies.